 The most far-out stories being spawned or amplified by Jones have quickly evolved from the relatively-humorous-but-clearly-absurd to the fundamentally dangerous.

-Jones and his band of online followers, who cling to his every word have targeted the parents of children who were slain in the Sandy Hook massacre, for instance, claiming the event was a hoax designed so that the government might confiscate the guns of Americans.
+Jones and his band of online followers, who cling to his every word like the gamblers reading online casino news, have targeted the parents of children who were slain in the Sandy Hook massacre, for instance, claiming the event was a hoax designed so that the government might confiscate the guns of Americans.
 Even though this has been happening for years, only recently have social media platforms decided to act.

 Twitter finally steps up